nagi49000/fastapi-docker-kube/services/README.md

 ```
 and the app can be run (in a container) using
 ```
-podman run -p 6780:6780 fastapi-docker-kube-prod:latest
+podman run -p 8080:6780 fastapi-docker-kube-prod:latest
 ```

 ### FastAPI docs ###

-Once the app is running, one can interact directly with the endpoints.
+Once the app is running, one can interact directly with the endpoints (which should be available at http://localhost:8080).
 As for all FastAPI apps, there are docs available on the endpoints
 *  /openapi.json
 *  /docs
 *  /redocvirtual